realmohsin/notes/git/git-commands.md

 --------
-we need some examples of how to recover from history being re-writte on the remote.
+we need some examples of how to recover from history being re-written on the remote.

+one use case of rebase is in the way git pull can work, git pull --rebase

+in merge conflict when rebasing use git rebase --continue after fixing conflicts

+To squash commits into one commit and apply on top target branch (similar to git rebase), you can use git merge --squash <branch>